Things to See and Do

 Travel through the landscape on the visitor shuttle, walk from the visitor centre, or take the shuttle halfway to the Stones and walk.

 Pick up an orientation leaflet from the visitor centre and explore the (6,500 acre) Stonehenge and Avebury World Heritage Site with a variety of walking routes.

 Relax and enjoy countryside views while eating delicious, locally-sourced food in our café.

 Try one of our famous Stonehenge rock cakes or enjoy a beer from the Stonehenge Brewery.

 Warm up in the winter with a deluxe hot chocolate or cool down in the summer with a Marshfield Farm ice-cream.
 There is also a great choice of soups, sandwiches, cornish pasties and sweet treats, as well as hot and cold drinks.

 Browse a wide range of souvenirs, clothing, books and gifts to provide memories of your visit, many made in the UK exclusively for Stonehenge.

 Why not browse our online shop before your visit?

 Extend your visit and discover more about the story of Stonehenge at one of our partner museums.
 Salisbury Museum's collections span the history and archaeology of south Wiltshire from prehistoric times to the present day.

-Wiltshire Museum in Devizes offers award-winning displays of gold from the Time of Stonehenge that belonged to people who worshiped inside the Stone Circle.
+Wiltshire Museum in Devizes offers award-winning displays of gold from the time of Stonehenge that belonged to people who worshipped inside the Stone Circle.